 I can't find your eggs at my local store.
 What should I do?

 Great question!
-We find that store managers are eager to carry products that their customers ask them for, so we suggest letting your store manager know that you would like to see our eggs at your store.
+We find that store managers are eager to carry products that their customers ask them for, so we suggest letting your store manager know that you would like to see our free range eggs at your store.
 You can also drop us a line at: firstname.lastname@example.org and we’re happy to see what we can do to help.

 Do you de-beak your hens?

 We do not de-beak our hens.
 De-beaking is a cruel and unnecessary practice, which some conventional egg producers use to cut costs by restricting the ability of their hens to eat grain.

 We do practice beak trimming, not for our financial benefit, but for protecting the weakest members of our flocks.
 Our chicks are given a very mild trim at 10 days of age to prevent a sharp hook from developing on the end of the beak.
 This practice is accepted and recommend by the scientific advisory committee of Humane Farm Animal Care.
 The scientific committee of Humane Farm Animal Care has determined that a very minor trim of the sharp tip of the beak on or before the chick is ten days of age is humane, and often more humane than leaving aggressive hens with a means to hurt other hens, no matter how much space available to them.

 Although hens can be wonderful and nurturing, the truth is that they can also be incredibly cruel and vicious to the weakest members of the flock.
 The trim prevents the dominant members of the flock from hurting the weaker members when they are older.
 After the trim, the chicks immediately scramble around, eat, drink, scratch, and peck as normal.

 Mild beak trimming is done at our pullet farm in a completely humane manner as outlined above.

 A great resource for more detailed information about our standards can be found at Certified Humane’s website here.